vadimcro/VKRiez-Edge/README.md

 # VKriez Edge Preprocessors for ComfyUI

 A collection of advanced edge detection nodes for ComfyUI that generate high-quality edge maps for ControlNet guidance.
+Currently based on CPU computation, so might be a tid-bit on a slow side.
+If anyone is willing to refactor the code to GPU computation - Kudos!

 ## Overview